sayone-tech/docker-django-config/README.md

 + Update the python and other services docker image version to the latest when you are setting up the project for the first time
 + Refer [docker hub](https://hub.docker.com/) and get the lastest image with less vulnerabilities.
++ Remove db volume to recreate/remove all the DB contents.